thomassuedbroecker/library-app-kubernetes/README.md

     docker push registry.<region>.bluemix.net/<namespace>/library-ui:v1
     ```

-### 5.2 Deploy the images of the registry to Kubernetes
+### 5.2 Deploy the Docker images of the registry to Kubernetes

 1. In the file **library-server.yaml**, change the name of the image in line 32 to **registry._region_.bluemix.net/_namespace_/library-server:v1**.